 - Snow globes

-If it's a snow globe, take extra care and definitely wrap this in bubble wrap.Continue to 9 of 11 below.
+If it's a snow globe, take extra care and wrap this in bubble wrap.Continue to 9 of 9 below.

-- For storing these items, I go back to my tried-and-true method of creating project bins.
+- For storing these items, go back to a tried-and-true method and create project bins.
 This way you can easily retrieve your holiday-themed bake-ware without it crowding out your everyday cooking supplies.

-- And for small items like cookie cutters and decorations, I like these handled storage baskets.
+- And for small items like cookie cutters and decorations, use these handled storage baskets.